NVlabs/acronym/README.md

-This archive contains a sample of the grasping dataset.
+[ACRONYM](https://sites.google.com/nvidia.com/graspdataset) is a dataset of 17.7M simulated parallel-jaw grasps of 8872 objects.
+It was generated using [NVIDIA FleX](https://developer.nvidia.com/flex).

-The two sample files are in the HDF5 format.
-The final dataset will be published with HDF5 files.
+This repository contains a sample of the grasping dataset and tools to visualize grasps, generate random scenes, and render observations.

-This archive also includes tools to visualize grasps, generate random scenes, and render observations.
+For using the full ACRONYM dataset, see instructions [below](#using-the-full-acronym-dataset).

 # License
 The source code is released under [MIT License](LICENSE).
+The dataset is released under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/legalcode).

 # Requirements
 * Python3